MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-sql-mi.md

 # Create a SQL MI

-This article describes how to create a SQL managed instance.

-Create SQL MI in a dedicated subnet of virtual network.
+This article describes how to create a SQL managed instance in a dedicated subnet of virtual network.
 Peer SCOM Managed Instance subnet and SQL MI subnet.

 ## Create and configure a SQL managed instance